 (1) Calendar Year.
 Baseline is the law currently in place as of April 20, 2022.
 Proposal would increase the maximum child tax credit to \$3,000 and to \$3,600 for qualifying children under the age of 6.
 The definition of a qualifying child would be extended to include 17 year olds.
-The credit increase amount of \$1,000/\$1,600 per child would be phased down by 28 cents for single and joint filers and by 19 cents for heads of household for each dollar by which AGI exceeds \$75,000 for single filers, \$150,000 for married couples filing a joint return, and \$112,500 for heads of household.
+The credit increase amount of \$1,000/\$1,600 per child would be phased down by \$50 for each \$1,000 (or fraction thereof) by which AGI exceeds \$120,000 for married couples filing a joint return, \$90,000 for heads of household, and \$60,000 for others.
 The CTC would be fully refundable regardless of income tax liability or earned income.
-The Other Dependent Tax Credit would remain non-refundable.
+The Other Dependent are excluded from their respective income class but are included in the totals.
+For a description of expanded cash income, see

 (2) Includes both filing and non-filing units but excludes those that are dependents of other tax units.
-Tax units with negative adjusted gross income are excluded respective income class but are included in the totals.
-For a description of expanded cash income, see
+Tax units with negative adjusted gross income